 School Officials & Legitimate Educational Interest

-A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibilities for the college.
+A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her professional responsibilities for the university.

-To file a complaint with the U.S. Department of Education concerning alleged failures by Calvin College to comply with the requirements of FERPA, contact:
+To file a complaint with the U.S. Department of Education concerning alleged failures by Calvin University to comply with the requirements of FERPA, contact:

 Family Policy Compliance Office

 U.S. Department of Education